Below are some of the many ways the community of All Saints Catholic School puts it's faith into action.

 In addition, our six parishes have donated monetarily and resources to outfit our chapel.
 St. Jude's donated the tabernacle and monstrance, St. Peter's donated altar linens, chalice and paten, and St. Patrick has donated the altar stone and their CCW (Council of Catholic Women) are purchasing the Stations of the Cross.
 St. Paul of the Cross assisted monetarily and St. Ignatius contributed a statue of Mary and is purchasing a ciboria.

 Ms. Liz Philipp, Art Teacher, created the beautiful stained glass windows and staff and students all took part in painting each pane.
 Ms. Korf, Ms. Katie Philipp and Ms. Liz Philipp took the lead by organizing and supervising all the activities which have led to this day of celebration!
 Congratulations All Saints Catholic School; the Lord is truly in this place.

 Students participate in class and school-wide projects.
 Some projects include, Box of Joy, Hurricane Relief Drive, Socktober, Parish Food Pantry Collection, Katie's Kovers, Food for Families, Pennies for Babies, Making Rosaries, and many others.

 Students in grades 6-8 are required to complete service hours each year.
 Eighth grade students completing 30 hours or more are eligible to receive recognition and a service cord at Graduation.

 We celebrate with Catholic School around the nation.
 Each day during Catholic Schools Week

 we recognize important people to our Catholic School community, such as family, grandparents, students, teachers, vocations, and soldiers.
-The celebration will be held January 29 - February 4, 2017.
-This year's theme will be "Catholic Schools: Communities of Faith, Knowledge, and Service."
+The celebration will be held January 28 - February 3, 2018.
+This year's theme will be "Catholic Schools: Learn.
+Serve.
+Lead.
+Succeed."